cloutphilled/Javascript-assignment1-komputerstore/readme.md

 - The product are showcased in the top left section where the picture and specs are presented
 - In order to make the purchase - the user needs the appropiate amount of funds in the bank account
 - The user is able to "work" to generate funds - from there transfer them to a bank account
+- The user is also able to request a loan from the bank

 ## Usage
 ```